tmtsoftware/csw/docs/src/main/services/alarm.md

 the API used by component developers to set the severity of an alarm.
 This is the only functionality needed by component developers.
 As per TMT policy, the severity of an alarm must be set periodically (within some time limit) in order to maintain the integrity of the alarm status.
-If an alarm severity is not refreshed within the time limit, currently set at TBD seconds, the severity is set to `Disconnected` by the Alarm Service, which indicates to the operator that there is some problem with the component's ability to evaluate the alarm status.
+If an alarm severity is not refreshed within the time limit, currently set at 9 seconds, the severity is set to `Disconnected` by the Alarm Service, which indicates to the operator that there is some problem with the component's ability to evaluate the alarm status.

 The admin API provides all of the functions needed manage the alarm store, as well as